-- 1. PPML is a joint venture entity jointly owned by the Company and Appian, which holds the Pine Point Project.
-As of December 31, 2024, the Corporation holds approximately 52% equity interest in PPML.
+- 1. PPML is a joint venture entity jointly owned by the Corporation and Appian, which holds the Pine Point Project.
+As of March 31, 2024, the Corporation holds approximately 52% equity interest in PPML.
+Subsequent to the quarter end, an additional cash call was completed and as of the date hereof, the Corporation holds approximately 50% equity interest in PPML.
 Pursuant to the terms of the Amended Investment Agreement and A&R Joint Venture Agreement, it is expected that Appian will fund (through cash calls) the exploration and development costs on the Pine Point Project until it acquires an ownership interest of 65% in PPML.
 Pursuant to the terms of the A&R Joint Venture Agreement, the Corporation has the right to nominate two out of five members of the board of PPML.
 See "Mineral Property Activities Pine Point Project Transactions with Appian". - 2.
 Properties are located in the Province of New Brunswick and are considered non-material.

-As of the date hereof, the Corporation's only material properties within the meaning of NI 43-101 are the Gaspé Copper Project and the Pine Point Project.
+As of the date hereof, the Corporation's only material properties within the meaning of National Instrument 43-101 - Standards of Disclosure for Mineral Projects ("NI 43-101") are the Gaspé Copper Project and the Pine Point Project.